WyriHaximus/blog.wyrihaximus.net/source/_posts/2018-02-05-reactphp-with-recoilphp.markdown

 # Further reading

 Later this week two more posts will be posted going into different use cases of coroutines using Recoil.
-But if you want to dive deeper in how coroutines work now, [Nikita Popov](https://twitter.com/nikita_ppv) wrote a I great, a bit long and technical, article how coroutines work under the hood:
+But if you want to dive deeper in how coroutines work now, [Nikita Popov](https://twitter.com/nikita_ppv) wrote a great, but bit long and technical, article how coroutines work under the hood:
 [Cooperative multitasking using coroutines (in PHP!)](https://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html).